 Luke Partyka, MD, Associate Program Director and Site Director at Newark Beth Israel Medical Center

 Interested residency candidates should apply to the Rutgers Health New Jersey Medical School Radiology Residency Program using ERAS.
-For the 2023 ERAS cycle, our program will be collecting and reviewing data from applicants’ supplemental ERAS applications.
+In addition to the standard ERAS applications our program also accepts and reviews applicants’ supplemental ERAS applications.

 For information regarding the experience of current radiology residents at CBMC and NBIMC please see the following links:

 - Do you accept foreign medical students and what visas do you sponsor?
 Yes and we sponsor J1 visas.

 - Does your program have other requirements?
 Yes - every applicant must complete a transitional year or preliminary year in medicine, surgery, or pediatrics before entering radiology.